ninewise/dissertation/on-the-side/make-database.md

-In **join equalized peptides and uniprot entries** and **join original peptides and uniprot entries**, the encountered tryptic peptide sequences (whether or not the Leusine amino acids have been replaced with Isoleusine, since they are indistinguishable to spectrometers) are recombined with the taxon ID annotated on their entry.
+In **join equalized peptides and uniprot entries** and **join original peptides and uniprot entries**, the encountered tryptic peptide sequences (whether or not the Leucine amino acids have been replaced with Isoleucine, since they are indistinguishable to spectrometers) are recombined with the taxon ID annotated on their entry.
 All unique peptides, whether equalized or original, are given numeric IDs in **enumerate sequences**.
 These numeric IDs replace the actual sequences